 Kids with knives – It doesn’t sound like a great combination, right?
-Most parents spend the first few months of their young child’s life trying to find out the best way to keep the knives away from the kids.
-But here’s the thing: If you can teach your young ones good knife skills (including a proper respect for sharp knives) at an early age, they’ll be less likely to have knife accidents later.
+Most parents spend time looking for the best way to keep the knives away from the kids.
+But if you can teach good knife skills for kids (including a proper respect for sharp knives) at an early age, they’ll be less likely to have accidents later.
 Plus, being self-sufficient with the foods that they eat is a real confidence builder.

 So how do you get started?
-We’ve broken it into three different levels: The first level is for toddlers, or for the parents who don’t feel confident with knives and kids.
+We’ve broken it into three different levels.
+The first level is for toddlers, or for the parents who don’t feel confident with knives and kids.
 The second level is for preschoolers, gradeschoolers, and for those parents and kids who are fairly confident in the kitchen.
-The third level is for the parents who are ready to go all in with their kids in the kitchen, as long as everyone is willing to follow the basic safety rules.
+The third level is for the parents who are ready to go all in with their kids in the kitchen, as long as everyone follows the basic safety rules.

-Michelle recommends (and we also like) these kids’ knives from Curious Chef.
+Michelle recommends (and we also like) the kids’ knives from Curious Chef.
 The nylon blades with a cerrated cutting edge as a whole are pretty foolproof (and they don’t have as much of a “kiddie” look, which is good news for your too-cool kids).
-The only drawback is that you have to cut with a sawing motion rather than the more traditional rocking chop that you would use with a chef’s knife.
+The only drawback is that you have to cut with a sawing motion rather than the more traditional rocking chop.
 But for getting kids involved and preserving peace of mind, these are great starter knives.

 Ready to chop?
 Great!
 You might want to try Teddie’s Apple Cake, a Freekeh Fruit Salad, or a Peach Salsa.
 There’s plenty of chopping involved for all of your little helpers.
 As their teacher/helper, you can help them choose the recipes or invent their own.
 Just remember to keep it safe, stay relaxed, and enjoy the process.